 The State of California awarded the JPB a \$164.5 million grant in 2018 under its Transportation and Intercity Rail Capital Program (TIRCP).
 The grant will fund the purchase of additional EMUs using options included in the base contract with Stadler.
 The grant also includes targeted funding for 8-car platforms, improves wayside bicycle facilities (bike sharing and bike parking), and installs a broadband communications system that expands onboard Wi-Fi and enhances reliability by creating the capability to conduct remote diagnostics and optimize ongoing operations and maintenance.

 Change Orders

-Electrification Contract Changes: No Change Order activity this period.
-A total of \$2,807,827 has been drawn through August 2022 from the \$50 million Shared Risk Pool established in the Global Settlement between the JPB and BBII.
+Electrification Contract Changes: No change order activity during this period.
+As of January 18, 2023, a total is \$3,212,185 has been drawn from the \$50 million Shared Risk Pool established in the Global Settlement.